Description

 Impact

 The Linux kernel’s handling of the shadow stack during a sigreturn contains a lock ordering bug that can lead to a deadlock.
 When the kernel attempts to read a shadow stack frame and the access faults, the fault handler may recursively acquire the mmap read lock, while another CPU may be holding an mmap write lock.
-Based on the description, it is inferred that this mismatch can cause a deadlock that stalls the kernel’s ability to handle signals, effectively disrupting normal operation.
-Based on the description, it is inferred that this concurrency error results in denial of service and potentially affects overall system availability.
+This mismatch follows the concurrency race pattern identified as CWE‑667 and can cause a deadlock that stalls the kernel’s ability to handle signals, effectively disrupting normal operation.
+The concurrency error results in denial of service and potentially affects overall system availability.

 Affected Systems